emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: td95.html

+    We study the cost of storage management for garbage-collected programs compiled with the Standard ML of New Jersey compiler.
+We show that the cost of storage management is not the same as the time spent garbage collecting.
+For many of the programs, the time spent garbage collecting is less than the time spent doing other storage-management tasks.

 * .. _TJ94:

   Stephen Thomas, Richard E. Jones.
 1994.
 "Garbage Collection for Shared Environment Closure Reducers".
 Computing Laboratory, The University of Kent at Canterbury.
 Technical Report 31-94.

   .. abstract: tj94.html

+    Shared environment closure reducers such as Fairbairn and Wray's TIM incur a comparatively low cost when creating a suspension, and so provide an elegant method for implementing lazy functional evaluation.
+However, comparatively little attention has been given to the problems involved in identifying which portions of a shared environment are needed (and ignoring those which are not) during a garbage collection.
+Proper consideration of this issue has subtle consequences when implementing a storage manager in a TIM-like system.
+We describe the problem and illustrate the negative consequences of ignoring it.

+    We go on to describe a solution in which the compiler determines statically which portions of that code's environment are required for each piece of code it generates, and emits information to assist the run-time storage manager to scavenge environments selectively.
+We also describe a technique for expressing this information directly as executable code, and demonstrate that a garbage collector implemented in this way can perform significantly better than an equivalent, table-driven interpretive collector.

 * .. _THOMAS95: